ekorpela/cloud-vm-workshop/materials/Docker/ProvisioningTrick.md

-# Trick to deploy software as a docker image
+# Trick to deploy software securely as a docker image

 * Install Docker on the machine
 * Pull the image for the software, e.g. <b>Bowtie</b> using the image ``genomicpariscentre/bowtie1``